Gatling Executor

 External Java Libraries Usage

-Thanks to Taurus you can use additional Java classes in your scala code.
-For that purpose add required jar files or contained dir to additional-classpath list:
+For older gatling versions, you can use additional Java classes in your scala code.
+For that purpose, add the required jar files or the contained dir to the additional-classpath list, like this:

 execution: